-All private drainage pipes or tiles shall be terminated a minimum of 3.0 m from Township property line and not cause any negative impact to public assets (icing on sidewalks, organic growth in gutters, etc.)
+Private property shall be graded in such a way that private storm water does not flow onto municipal assets and cause any negative impact to public assets (i.e. icing on sidewalks, etc.) Additionally, all private drainage pipes or tiles shall be terminated a minimum of 3.0 m from Township property line and not cause any negative impact to public assets (icing on sidewalks, organic growth in gutters, etc.)

-b.
-Roof Drains:
+a) Roof Drains: